- Search The Registry

 - My Account

 *Diane Nash was born on this date in 1938.
-She is an African American activist, lecturer and businesswoman.
+She is a Black activist, lecturer and businesswoman.

 From Chicago, Illinois Diane Judith Nash was raised in a middle-class Catholic family.
 She attended public and Catholic schools, and considered becoming a nun when she grew up.
 Nash won several beauty contests as a teenager.
 She studied English at Howard University before transferring to Fisk University in 1959.
 Nash felt degraded by the racial prejudice she experienced at the Tennessee State Fair and elsewhere in Nashville.
 She began attending non-violent civil disobedience workshops led by the Rev. James Lawson.